Learning and Tutoring Center is Online

 The Learning & Tutoring Center at Perimeter College sponsors The Writers' Circle, an ongoing group of students and community members who enjoy the writing process and seek the support and insight of fellow writers.
 All meetings are free and open to the public.
 At the sessions, writers read from works in progress and offer critiques for every stage of the writing process, from nurturing an idea into gestation to achieving its publication.
 To broaden and enhance the writing experience, the group also hosts guest professionals such as editors, instructors, and published authors.
 Please read the history of the Writers' Circle for details about how this great group has evolved.

-Gelia Dolcimascolo, writing tutor at Perimeter College, Dunwoody Campus, serves as group facilitator.
+Gelia Dolcimascolo, LTC writing tutor at Perimeter College, serves as group facilitator.

 All applicants will need to provide a transcript of all course work and at least two references.
 Faculty and/or employer references are preferred.
 Peer tutor applicants will need two faculty references.